-Dynamic subflows and flow arrays can only refer to published target flows.
+Subflows and flow arrays linked by reference can only refer to published target flows.

 Only Process Manager administrators and control administrators can publish target flows.

 Specifies the name of the user who owns the flow.

 Specifies the name of the flow.
 If you do not specify a flow name, all flows meeting the other criteria are published.